vppelli/movie_api/README.md

 - Or Check the [documentation](./public/documentation.html) inside the public folder
 - Postman Online [Documentation](https://documenter.getpostman.com/view/31090300/2s9YyvCLfc)

-- You can also download the files manually, and open the documentation.html to preview it on webbrowser
+- You can also download the files manually, and open the documentation.html to preview it on the web browser

 ## Used
 - HTML